-- 13 (3) Grant payments shall be made directly to the eligible institutions; - 14 (4) In the event that a grant recipient transfers from one eligible institution to another, the - 15 grant is transferable only with approval of the vice chancellor for administration: - 16 (5) A WV Invests Grant may be used at any eligible institution to seek an associate degree - 17 or certificate in an eligible post-secondary program.
-An institution is not required to accept a grant - 18 recipient for enrollment and may enforce its own admission requirements, standards, and policies; - 19 and - 20 (6) If a WV Invests Grant recipient terminates enrollment for any reason during the

-21 academic year, the unused portion of the grant shall be returned by the institution to the council

-- 22 in accordance with the council's policy for issuing refunds.
-The council shall transfer such funds - 23 to the WV Invests Fund for allocation and expenditure. - 24 (c) On or before January 1 of each year, the council shall provide to the Legislature and - 25 the Governor a report on the WV Invests Grant Program, which shall include, but not be limited - 26 to, research and data concerning student success and grant retention. - 27 (d) The council shall propose legislative rules for legislative approval pursuant to §29A- - 28 3A-1 et seq. of this code to implement the provisions of this article, which shall provide for: - 29 (1) Application requirements and deadlines; - 30 (2) Appeal procedures for the denial or revocation of the grant; and - 31 (3) Any other provisions necessary to effectuate the purposes of this article. - 32 (e) The Legislature hereby declares that an emergency situation exists and, therefore, the - 33 council may establish, by emergency rule, under the procedures of §29A-3A-1 et seq. of this code, - 34 a rule to implement the provisions of this article.
+8 (2) The maximum amount of a WV Invests Grant shall be the cost of tuition charged to all 9 students for coursework leading to completion of the chosen associate degree or certificate, less 10 all other state and federal scholarships and grants for which the student is eligible.
+All other state 11 and federal scholarships and grants for which the grant recipient is eligible shall be deducted from 12 the amount of the WV Invests Grant for each individual student: 13 (3) Grant payments shall be made directly to the eligible institutions; 14 (4) If a grant recipient transfers from one eligible institution to another, the grant is 15 transferable only with approval of the vice chancellor for administration; 16 (5) A WV Invests Grant may be used at any eligible institution to seek an associate degree 17 or certificate in an eligible post-secondary program.
+An institution is not required to accept a grant 18 recipient for enrollment and may enforce its own admission requirements, standards, and policies; 19 and 20 (6) If a WV Invests Grant recipient terminates enrollment for any reason during the 21 academic year, the unused portion of the grant shall be returned by the institution to the council 22 in accordance with the council's policy for issuing refunds.
+The council shall transfer such funds 23 to the WV Invests Fund for allocation and expenditure.
+24 (c) On or before January 1 of each year, the council shall provide to the Legislature and 25 the Governor a report on the WV Invests Grant Program, which shall include, but not be limited 26 to, research and data concerning student success and grant retention.
+27 (d) The council shall propose legislative rules for legislative approval pursuant to §29A- 28 3A-1 et seq. of this code to implement the provisions of this article, which shall provide for: 29 (1) Application requirements and deadlines; 30 (2) Appeal procedures for the denial or revocation of the grant; and 31 (3) Any other provisions necessary to effectuate the purposes of this article.